cdmuir/website/content/teaching/hawaii-26/index.md

 **Info session**: Thursday, Oct 9 @ 4:30 PM in Birge 158 and on [Zoom](https://uwmadison.zoom.us/j/97745780276) (you must be signed into your wisc.edu account to join on Zoom).

+**Slides**: I forgot to record the Zoom call, but I have posted the [slides](https://docs.google.com/presentation/d/1Og3k_n9ps-qAFiHf63DyYLJVLZP1El8q/edit?usp=sharing&ouid=117355508240493863034&rtpof=true&sd=true) from the info session, which has most of the information I covered.

 ## Interest form

 Please fill out this [form](https://forms.gle/x8SBh8V5KfKC9Es87) if you are interested in enrolling.
 I will email you updates about the application process and other news.